swapnil2468/SEO/README.md

 - AI-generated detailed explanations, suggestions, and prioritizations.
 - Displays both raw audit data and Gemini-powered analysis.

+### 3. SEO Blog Generator
+- Genrates a well optimized blog on the given topic.
+- An upload option is provided for keywords.
+- The Blog is provided with a `.txt` or `.md` file download button
 ---

 ## 📁 Project Structure